THE HAMILTON EDUCATIONAL FELLOWSHIP

 In addition to practical, horticultural experience, Fellows have the opportunity to learn volunteer management, plant propagation, greenhouse management, plant collections curation, and real estate maintenance.
 The Arboretum hosts numerous public programs throughout the year and Fellows are encouraged to participate by giving presentations, as well as leading garden tours and workshops.

-Fellow candidates may be diverse in their educational backgrounds and future career goals and will be considered regardless of race, gender, or educational background.
+Fellow candidates may be diverse in their educational backgrounds and future career goals.
 Candidates may apply if their career goals are in the fields of horticulture, botany, biology, or environmental resource management.
 Previous education or practical experience in horticulture is desirable but not mandatory in order to apply for the Fellowship.

 The term of the Fellowship will be for one year, with the possibility of renewal for a second year.
 After the first year, there will be an annual review and self-evaluation at which time a second year of the Fellowship may be granted.
 Completing two gardening seasons will help reinforce the educational experience.
 Fellows will have the opportunity to experience the full range of activities involved in maintaining a public garden through all four seasons.